totetmatt/2024_inercia_pt/README.md

 # TODO

-- replace splash image on index.html
-- replace background (is taken from NOVA)
 - update css to match the colors of this years image
 - add press kit info and download link on contact
 - add schedule page
 - add team information on contact page
 - credit nova website somewhere
-- better thumbnail for inércia 2023 video
 - add mastodon and bluesky icons on footer
 - add some screenshots for music showcase
 - add register page